 What is Safeguarding?

-- taking action to enable all children and young people to have the best outcome
+- Taking action in order to ensure that all children and young adults have support to achieve the best possible outcomes.

 Useful links for parents.